 Further, the Bidder shall also enclose a copy of the Acknowledgment Slip duly received from the concerned Designated Intermediary in addition to the information mentioned herein.

 Our Company has also appointed Ms. Ramaa Krishnakumar, Company Secretary and Compliance officer for the Issue.
-For details, see "General Information" beginning on page 61 of this Draft red Herring Prospectus.
+For details, see "General Information" beginning on page 65 of this Red Herring Prospectus.

 STATUS OF INVESTOR COMPLAINTS